firmoholanda/rest-client/README.md

 # 📃 rest-client

-in this project we got a chance to poke around HTTP requests from the command line (IRB actually) and also to play around with a new gem called rest-client. this is a useful (and powerful) gem which helps make HTTP requests.
+In this project we got a chance to poke around HTTP requests from the command line (IRB actually) and to play around with a new gem called rest-client.
+This is a useful (and powerful) gem which helps make HTTP requests.